CarlosUPC/Kitty-Lee/README.md

 LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.

-## Innovation

-* Created a system to load data animation provided directly from Tiled.
-All player information is in a xml edited with Tiled.
-* Created system to load parallax info from Tiled.
-* Load collision boxes from Tiled with its own type collision.
-* Created a mechanic that player can change to a ghost and be able to enter in rooms across specific walls.
-In ghost form, player oversteps platforms.
-* While pressing 'S' and spacebar on top of a platform, player will trespass that platform.
-* Save and Load functionallity in run time.